Osteopathic Principles I-III

 Credits 4.0

-This course continues to develop the practical skills necessary to diagnose and treat patients.
+This course is the third in a 3-course series and continues to develop the practical skills necessary to diagnose and treat patients across the life cycle and special population groups.
 Teaching methods include weekly lectures and laboratory experiences.
-Additional history and physical exam skills are introduced, including HEENT/neck examinations.
-Delivery of healthcare to the LGBTQI population is introduced via an online module format.
-Lectures on geriatrics, obstetrics/gynecology, and the male genitourinary examinations are presented.
+The course focuses on additional body systems in alignment with the anatomical sciences curriculum, continuing to cover the structural-functional disturbances, and the diagnosis and treatment of somatic dysfunction.
 Normal and abnormal findings are emphasized and illustrated through clinical cases.
-Students will continue to learn how to take a complete history from a patient, with a focus on empathy, and will practice patient care documentation multiple times throughout the course with an introduction to medicolegal documentation.
-The laboratory sessions reinforce lecture content and additional diagnostic and manipulative treatment procedures will be taught and practiced in the laboratory setting.
-The development of clinical reasoning skills is emphasized, and training is enhanced by guest lecturers, peer table-trainers, osteopathic scholars, and history and physical experiences.
-Students are evaluated by H&P assignments, video quizzes, written examinations, laboratory participation, Standardized Patient Examination (SPE) practical, and two Osteopathic Principles and Practice (OPP) practicals.
+Students will practice patient care documentation multiple times throughout the course with an introduction to medicolegal documentation.
+The development of clinical reasoning skills and an empathetic approach to patients is emphasized.
+Training is enhanced by guest lecturers, peer table-trainers, osteopathic scholars, and history and physical experiences.
+Students are evaluated by history and physical examination assignments, video quizzes, written examinations, laboratory participation, Standardized Patient Examination (SPE) practical, and Osteopathic Principles and Practice (OPP) practicals.